Everest Base Camp Trek by Road

 On the second day of your itinerary, you can explore the vibrant city of Kathmandu.
 It is Nepal’s cultural and political hub.
 This city is home to many temples, palaces, and ancient buildings.
 They have stood the test of time and offer a glimpse into Nepal’s rich cultural heritage.

 Your first stop will be Kathmandu Durbar Square, a UNESCO World Heritage Site.
-The square is around temples and palaces that were once the house of the Nepalese royalty.
+The square is surrounded by temples and palaces that were once the residences of Nepalese royalty.

 Next up on your list is Patan Durbar Square, another UNESCO World Heritage Site in Lalitpur.
 The square has many temples, including the Krishna, Bhimsen, and Golden Temple.